CodeandCoffeeCommunity/Barista-bot/README.md

-# Barista :robot:
+# Who Am I :robot:

 <!-- Add banner here -->

 <!-- Describe your project in brief -->
-I'm Barista :robot: - a discord bot who assigns roles based on emoji reactions in discord.
+I'm Barista :robot: - a robotic discord volunteer at the [Code and Coffee Community](https://www.codeandcoffee.community/).

+Thing I can Do:
+ - give new members access to the city channels their interested in; removing all those annoying irrelevant notifications
+ - bring in the meetup.com events into the discord server; making it easier for members to know when the next event is

-  I am written in python using the [Discord.py](https://github.com/Rapptz/discord.py) framework.
+  I am written in :snake: python using the [Discord.py](https://github.com/Rapptz/discord.py) framework.

 # Table of contents